 As we’ve seen, success in workforce planning transcends mere numerical metrics like financial acumen or productivity.
 It also encompasses more intangible gains, such as engagement and transparent communication.
 But to get there, you must use an HR tool that gives you total flexibility and visibility into your organization.

-• Organizational design - Create and compare as many what-if scenarios as you need to determine how to best modernize your organizational design and build your organization’s future state.
+- Organizational design - Create and compare as many what-if scenarios as you need to determine how to best modernize your organizational design and build your organization’s future state.
+Predicting the outcome and impact of reorganizations is made easier by its proprietary problem detection and root cause analysis functions.
 You can then write back your chosen scenario to your core ERP, HCM, and HRIS systems to speed up implementation.